kb100/signal-authenticator/README.md

 versus any other signal message that you receive on your phone without doing some kind of traffic correlation attack.
 In any case, the tokens themselves are never seen by google.

+## Managing signal-authenticator manually

+signal-authenticator works simply by using signal-cli and keeping the config in the signal-authenticator user's home directory `/var/lib/signal-authenticator`.
+If you need to do things like trust a user's new key, remove a user from the trust store, or reset a session from the server side, you may get fine control by switching to the signal-authenticator user with `sudo su signal-authenticator` and using signal-cli manually.
+If you want to completely start over with a fresh config, new keys, and reregister signal, you can use `sudo signal-auth-setup system override` instead.

 ## Something didn't work?